Last updated: Thursday, March 17, 2022

+Last updated: Thursday, March 17, 2022

 On Monday, August 17, 2020, lightning started a wildfire, which was named the 4-5 Fire, north of the junction of Woodward Valley Trail and the Coast Trail.
 On Tuesday, August 18, a second fire, initially named the 4-6 Fire and later renamed the Woodward Fire, was found nearby and, aided by gusty winds, quickly grew in size.
-By the evening of Monday, September 21, the Woodward Fire was 4,929 acres in size and 97% contained.
-Updates can be found on Point Reyes National Seashore's Facebook and Twitter pages, InciWeb's Woodward Fire Information page, and on the Marin County Fire Department's Twitter, Facebook, and Instagram accounts, as well as on this page.
-The Woodward Fire Incident Management Team's public information hotline is 415-851-9970.
+By Friday, October 9, the Woodward Fire was 100% contained at 4,929 acres in size.
+The Woodward Fire was declared out on Tuesday, January 12, 2021.